 What are Tourmalines?

 Tourmalines are a type of gemstone from a group composed of boron-silicate minerals, coming in a variety of different colours.
-It also contains different elements such as magnesium, sodium, aluminium, iron, potassium and lithium.
-The individual minerals have different chemical compositions but share a common crystal structure, allowing for the aforementioned wide range in colour.
+They also contain different elements such as magnesium, sodium, aluminium, iron, potassium and lithium.
+The individual minerals have different chemical compositions but share a common crystal structure, allowing for their plethora of colours.

-Mined in various part of the world, Brazil and the African continent are the largest producers in the world.
+Brazil and the African continent are the largest producers of this unique stone in the world.
 In Africa especially, there are various countries which mine the precious stone including; Mozambique (which produces clean stones that are lighter in saturation and larger in size) Zambia, Madagascar, Nigeria and Namibia.
 Each country also displays a different primary property.
 In Nigeria, Tourmalines containing copper were first discovered in in the late 1990s.
-Rare chrome tourmaline were first discovered in Tanzania.
+The rare chrome tourmaline were also first discovered in Tanzania.

 The Name, The Origin

 The name “Tourmaline” however, does not originate from any of these countries.
 Rather, the Sinhalese (official language of Sri Lanka) word “tura mali” which means: stone with different colours, is its primary origin.
 The name itself refers to the impressive spectrum of colours this gem comes in.
 According to ancient Egyptian legends, the Tourmaline passes through the rainbow on its journey to the Earth, giving the mixture of different colours, and to this day, people still refer to the tourmaline as the gemstone of the rainbow.

 Pleochroism is the process by which the apparent colour can change depending on different angles which the stone is viewed at.
 In order to achieve the exemplify the natural pleochroism of the tourmaline, special cutting skills and knowledge are required.
 Furthermore, there are several types of pleochroism, all of which require different skills and knowledge.
 Additionally, cutting a gem to pronounce the pleochroism is time consuming, and involve sacrifices in size in order to maximise colour.